-Q5: Do I accrue unlawful presence if I have a pending request for consideration of deferred action for childhood arrivals?
+New - Q5: Do I accrue unlawful presence if I have a pending request for consideration of deferred action for childhood arrivals?

-A5: You will continue to accrue unlawful presence while the request for consideration of deferred action for childhood arrivals is pending, unless you are under 18 years old at the time of the request.
-If you are under 18 years old at the time you submit your request but turn 18 while your request is pending with USCIS, you will not accrue unlawful presence while the request is pending.
-If your case is deferred, you will not accrue unlawful presence during the period of deferred action.
-Having action deferred on your case will not excuse previously accrued unlawful presence.
+A5: You will continue to accrue unlawful presence while the request for consideration of deferred action for childhood arrivals is pending, unless you are under 18 years of age at the time of the request.
+If you are under 18 years of age at the time you submit your request, you will not accrue unlawful presence while the request is pending, even if you turn 18 while your request is pending with USCIS.
+If action on your case is deferred, you will not accrue unlawful presence during the period of deferred action.
+However, having action deferred on your case will not excuse previously accrued unlawful presence.

-Q6: If my case is deferred, am I in lawful status for the period of deferral?
-A6: No. Although action on your case has been deferred and you do not accrue unlawful presence during the period of deferred action, deferred action does not confer any lawful status.
+New - Q6: If my case is deferred, am I in lawful status for the period of deferral?

+A6: No. Although action on your case has been deferred and you do not accrue unlawful presence (for admissibility purposes) during the period of deferred action, deferred action does not confer any lawful status.